-This course is based on units of competency, which have been developed by the retail industry to describe the competencies, skills and knowledge required by workers in the industry.
+This course is based on units of competency, which have been developed by the hospitality industry to describe the competencies, skills and knowledge required by workers in the industry.
+Students train in a simulated workplace Café which caters for teachers and senior students.